justinknguyen/Pi-Guide/Pi-Guide/RetroPie.md

 ## Running ROMs From a USB Drive

 I have an external ssd connected to my Raspberry Pi that I will use to demonstrate here.
 Please see [NAS](/Pi-Guide/NAS.md) on how I connected my external ssd and mounted it.
-It will also make these steps make more sense.

 1. Enter:
    ```